AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/experience-builder/create-a-menu.md

 As an administrator at a financial company with two main teams, Sales and Customer Success Managers (CSM), you should create separate menus with their respective pages.
 This allows learners to easily find courses that are relevant to their roles under their own menu.

+By default, administrators can see default menu on the **[!UICONTROL Menu]** page, which cannot be deleted.
+This menu includes all the built-in pages currently visible in the learner app.

 To create a menu:

 1. Log in to Adobe Learning Manager as an administrator.